135th Airlift Group: Special operations

-In 1958, the group was inactivated and taken over by the Maryland Air National Guard.
-However, it was reactivated in 1962 and re-designated as Air Commando following the revival of an active duty air commando unit at Hurlburt Field, Florida in line with President John F. Kennedy's initiative to bolster the United States military special forces during the early involvement in the Vietnam War.
+In 1958, the group was inactivated and it began reporting directly to the Maryland Air National Guard.
+However, it was reactivated in 1962 and re-designated as the 135th Air Commando Group following the revival of an active duty air commando unit at Hurlburt Field, Florida in line with President John F. Kennedy's initiative to bolster the United States military special forces during the early involvement in the Vietnam War.

 In 1963, the 135th added U-10 Super Couriers to its inventory.
 The U-10s were used for infiltration, extraction and psychological operations.
 These aircraft were temporarily replaced by U-6 Beavers from 1965 to 1967 due to a need for U-10s in Vietnam.
 In 1963, the 135th participated in Exercise Swift Strike III, one of the largest military maneuvers since World War II.
 During the exercise, the unit not only flew a variety of special air warfare missions, but received an operational readiness inspection from Tactical Air Command to boot.

 The 135th also worked with U.S. intelligence agencies.
 A common mission was to pick up agents in training, fly a zig-zag course to make sure they didn't know where they were headed, then have them parachute out over western Maryland.
 The trainees then had to make their way to Patuxent with only the resources they carried—sometimes taking as much as six weeks to do so.
 The 135th would then fly down to "extract" the trainees and bring them home.

 The unit's loudspeaker-equipped U-10s were used to broadcast orders to student protesters at the University of Maryland during demonstrations in 1971, their only actual operational use by the 135th.

 It remained a special operations-type unit until 1971, when it was reorganized as a tactical air support unit.
 In this role, it was tasked with providing Forward Air Controllers to direct air strikes in support of troops on the ground.